Ukrainian Soviet Socialist Republic: Industry

 From 1965 until the dissolution of the Soviet Union in 1991, industrial growth in Ukraine decreased, and by the 1970s it started to stagnate.
 Significant economic decline did not become apparent before the 1970s.
 During the Fifth Five-Year Plan (1951–1955), industrial development in Ukraine grew by 13.5 percent, while during the Eleventh Five-Year Plan (1981–1985) industry grew by a relatively modest 3.5 percent.
 The double-digit growth seen in all branches of the economy in the post-war years had disappeared by the 1980s, entirely replaced by low growth-figures.
 An ongoing problem throughout the republic's existence was the planners' emphasis on heavy industry over consumer goods.
+Another issue was the wear of production facilities due to insufficient modernization expenditures by the government.

 The urbanisation of Ukrainian society in the post-war years led to an increase in energy consumption.
 Between 1956 and 1972, to meet this increasing demand, the government built five water reservoirs along the Dnieper River.
 Aside from improving Soviet-Ukrainian water transport, the reservoirs became the sites for new power stations, and hydroelectric energy flourished in Ukraine in consequence.
 The natural-gas industry flourished as well, and Ukraine became the site of the first post-war production of gas in the Soviet Union; by the 1960s Ukraine's biggest gas field was producing 30 percent of the USSR's total gas production.
 The government was not able to meet the people's ever-increasing demand for energy consumption, but by the 1970s, the Soviet government had conceived an intensive nuclear power program.
 According to the Eleventh Five-Year Plan, the Soviet government would build 8 nuclear power plants in Ukraine by 1989.
 As a result of these efforts, Ukraine became highly diversified in energy consumption.

+On 30 June 1987 the Law on State Enterprise was adopted by the Supreme Soviet of the Soviet Union, providing separate enterprises autonomy in planning, supplies and establishment of prices.
+In some spheres, it was even allowed to established trade contacts with foreign firms, which for the first time broke the foreign trade monopoly introduced under Lenin.